-- Long term acute care services typically provided by a long term acute care facility. - Room and board provided while a patient at an intermediate care facility or similar level of care. - Routine foot care, including related services or supplies, except as described under Covered.
+- Long term acute care services typically provided by a long term acute care facility. - Room and board provided while a patient at an intermediate care facility or similar level of care. - Services and supplies associated with routine foot care except as described under Covered.